 Our graduate school governs the postgraduate programs based on the admission policy, diploma policy, and carriculum policy to achieve our educatonal goals.
-Please refer to the TSUKUBA STANDARDs for Graduate Schools and Programs "Gradudate School of Library, Information and Media Studies" (Japanese) for more detail.
+Please refer to the TSUKUBA STANDARDs for Graduate Schools and Programs "Gradudate School " for more detail.

 Multiple Research Supervision System

 Graduate students select their research supervisors for the first stage upon successful enrollment into the program.
 And for the second stage of the graduate program, students will choose the supervisors before taking the entrance examination.
 There are four research groups and graduate students in the second stage are affiliated with the same research group as their research supervisors.
 In addition to this, graduate students have an assistant research supervisor in the first stage, and two assistant research supervisors in the second stage (at least one from a different group).
 The multiple research supervisor system is designed to give students research instructions from integrated and multiphase perspectives.

 Our graduate school offers four programs for Master's degrees: MSc program for Informatics, MSc program for Library and Information Studies, MSc English program for Library and Information Studies, and MSc Career-up program for Library and Information Studies.

 Students need to earn a total number of 30 credits consisting of 20 credits for lecture courses (10 courses) and 10 credits for Information Media Seminars (5 courses).
 Students can select from a wide variety of lecture courses in the four research groups.
 The credits which students obtained in other graduate schools prior to the admission, may be approved and transferred up to 8 credits, these credits are recognized if they ar proven relevant to the study at the Graduate School of Library, Information and Media Studies.